Archaeology

 Often, these small lumps, as you can see on the survey image on the right, indicate a wreck on the bottom of the sea.

 From these images, it is often difficult to say it is definitely a wreck, never mind confirm whether it is a ship or plane.
-It could simply be an unusual outcrop of bedrockThe first cemented (solid) layer underlying the surface the Earth..
+It could simply be an unusual outcrop of bedrock.
 Archaeologists are experts at identifying when a lump is more than a bit of rock.
 However, when funding is available, divers will check out and positively identify these possible wreck sites.